dandisy/webcore/README.md

     * santigarcor/laratrust
     * harimayco/laravel-menu
     * atayahmet/laravel-nestable

+    If you activated laravel passport use :
+    * spatie/laravel-cors

+    * pragmarx/tracker or jeremykenedy/laravel-logger
+    * spatie/laravel-activitylog

     * barryvdh/laravel-dompdf or seguce92/laravel-dompdf
     * maatwebsite/excel
     * khill/lavacharts
-    * spatie/laravel-activitylog

     if use additional jwt package
     * tymon/jwt-auth

-    If you activated laravel passport use
-    * spatie/laravel-cors

     if use other theme package :
     facuz/laravel-themes based on thinhbuzz/laravel-theme